arendjr/selectivity/README.md

 Option         | Type                   | Description
 -------------- | ---------------------- | -----------
-allowClear     | `Boolean`              | Set to `true` to allow the selection to be cleared.
+backspaceHighlightsBeforeDelete | `Boolean` | If set to `true`, when the user enters a backspace while there is no text in the search field but there are selected items, the last selected item will be highlighted and when a second backspace is entered the item is deleted.
+If `false` (the default), the item gets deleted on the first backspace. allowClear     | `Boolean`              | Set to `true` to allow the selection to be cleared.
 This option only applies to single-value inputs. closeOnSelect  | `Boolean`              | Set to `false` to keep the dropdown open after the user has selected an item.
 This is useful if you want to allow the user to quickly select multiple items.
 The default value is `true`. data           | `Object` or `Array`    | Initial selection data to set.
 This should be an object with `id` and `text` properties in the case of a SingleSelect3 instance, or an array of such objects in the case of a MultipleSelect3 instance.
 This option is mutually exclusive with `value`.